Monday, March 3, 2025

 Right now, I am feeling a mix of excitement and nervousness.
 I am so ready to be done with law school.
 I love my friends and my life, but I can’t wait to actually figure out if all this was worth it.

-As I write this letter to you and think about graduating, I can’t help but remember what one of the panelists said during FGASB culture week.
+As I write this letter to you and think about graduating, I can’t help but remember what one of the panelists said during First Gen Advocates Student Board culture week.
 He said “I loved law school; I actually miss it.”
 Those words seem unreal to me right now, but putting myself in your shoes, I can understand why he might miss law school.
 It was difficult, but you got to learn so much and make lifelong friends.
-I hope you look back and feel pride in the journey you went on.
+I hope you look back and feel pride in your journey.

 I know it’s daunting to close this chapter of your life, but I wish you nothing but the best on your new adventure!